jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 key, instead of a plain-text string.

 ## XARF compatible report {#xarf-report}
-A mail sender that wishes to receive a {{XARF}} compatible report, MUST append "report=xarf" to the [CFBL-Address header](#cfbl-address-header).
+A email sender wishing to receive a {{XARF}} compliant report MUST append "report=xarf" to the [CFBL-Address-Header](#cfbl-address-header).
-The resulting header would be the following:
+The resulting header would look like the following:

 ~~~
 CFBL-Address: fbl@example.com; report=xarf